Eagle Talon: First generation (1990)

 The first-generation Talon was released in mid-1989 as a 1990 model and continued through 1994.
 This era of DSM vehicles is referred to as the first-generation, or "1G".
 However, there were two 1G styles.
 The 1990 and 1991 "1GA" models featured pop-up headlights and a "6-bolt" engine, while the 1992 through 1994 "1GB" models featured exposed composite-style headlights with integrated turn signals and a "7-bolt" engine.

 The 1993 and 1994 base model DL was front-wheel drive and included a 92 hp 1.8 L engine (4G37).
 The ES model (or just the base Talon before 1993) included a naturally aspirated 2.0 L 135 hp Mitsubishi 4G63 engine.
 The TSi and TSi AWD models used the same engine but added an intercooled Mitsubishi 14b turbocharger producing 11 psi, rated at 195 hp on TSi AWD models.
-The front-drive TSi model was rated at 190 hp due to a restrictive exhaust system, and the automatic transmission versions were rated at 180 hp due to a 13g turbo.
+The front-wheel-drive TSi model was rated at 190 hp due to a restrictive exhaust system, and the automatic transmission versions were rated at 180 hp due to a smaller 13g turbo.
 The 1990 turbo models were only available with a five-speed manual transmission.

-All 1G Talons(and DSMs) built after VIN xxxxxxxxNE005602 or from May 1992, received a freer revving "7-bolt" bottom-end engine that was also used in the new 1992 Mitsubishi Lancer Evolution.
-The engine included lighter rods, a 7-bolt lighter crankshaft, as well as a larger one-piece crankshaft girdle and bracing.
+All 1G Talons (and DSMs) built after VIN xxxxxxxxNE005602 or from May 1992, received a freer revving "7-bolt" bottom-end engine that was also used in the new 1992 Mitsubishi Lancer Evolution.
+The engine included lighter connecting rods, a 7-bolt lighter crankshaft, as well as a larger one-piece crankshaft girdle and bracing.